PatrikAckermann/InventoryAPI/README.md

 # InventoryAPI
-API made in C# to talk to a Entity Framework database
+API made in C# to talk to an Entity Framework database.